Rheological fluid motion in tube by metachronal wave of cilia: Abstract

 \section{Abstract}

-The purpose of this paper is a theoretical study of a non-linear problem of rheological fluid transport in an axisymmetric tube by cilium.
+This paper presents a theoretical study of a non-linear rheological fluid transport in an axisymmetric tube by cilia.
 However, an attempt has been made to explain the role of cilia motion on the transport of fluid through the ductus efferentes of the male reproductive tract.
-Ostwald-de Waele power law viscous fluid has been considered to represent the rheological fluid to analyze pumping by means of a sequence of beat of cilia from row to row of cilia in a given row of cells and from one row of cells to the next (metachronal wave movement) under conditions for which the corresponding Reynolds number is small enough for inertial effects to be negligible and the wavelength to diameter ratio is large enough for the pressure to be considered uniform over the cross-section.
-Analyses and computations of the detailed fluid motions reveal that the time-averaged flow rates are directly dependent on $\epsilon$, a non-dimensional measure involving the mean radius $R$ of the tube and the cilia length.
+Ostwald-de Waele power-law viscous fluid has been considered to represent the rheological fluid.
+To analyze pumping by means of a sequence of beat of cilia from row-to-row of cilia in a given row of cells and from one row of cells to the next (metachronal wave movement), we consider the conditions that the corresponding Reynolds number is small enough for inertial effects to be negligible and the wavelength to diameter ratio is large enough for the pressure to be considered uniform over the cross-section.
+Analyses and computations of the detailed fluid motion reveal that the time-averaged flow rate is dependent on $\epsilon$, a non-dimensional measure involving the mean radius $a$ of the tube and the cilia length.
 Thus, flow rate significantly varies with the cilia length.
-Moreover, the flow rate has been reported close to the estimated value $6\times 10^{-3}$ $ml/h$ in human ductus efferentes when $\epsilon$ is near by 0.5.
-The estimated value was suggested by Lardner and Shack \cite{Lardner} in human based on the experimental observations on the flow rates in the ductus efferentes in the other animals, e.g., rat, ram, and bull.
-In addition, the nature of the rheological fluid, i.e., the value of the fluid index $n$ strongly influences various flow-governed characteristics. \\ \it Keywords: { Non-Newtonian Fluid; Cilia Movement; Metachronal Wave; Flow Reversal; Velocity at Wave Crest and Trough.}
+Moreover, the flow rate has been reported near to the estimated value $6\times 10^{-3} ml/h$ was evaluated by Lardner and Shack \cite{Lardner} from their model in the case of free pumping assuming $\epsilon=0.1$, $\delta=0.1$ and $\alpha=1$.
+But, if the above said values are retained in the present study under the consideration $n=1$, this model gives the non-dimensional flow rate in an axisymmetric tube as $4.54514\times 10^{-2}$ and consequently, the dimensional flow rate is $0.257\times$10$^{-3}$ $ml/h$ (cf. Fig. \ref{manuscript_pump7.1.1-7.4.1}a).
+This value, for an axisymmetric tube is about twice the value reported by Lardner and Shack \cite{Lardner} for a two-dimensional channel flow.
+The reason for this large difference is that they estimated flow rate initially for a channel and used it for an axisymmetric case.
+However, $\epsilon$ is linearly proportional to the cilia length on the basis of the assumption and $n$ is linked to the rheological fluid (widely known as non-Newtonian power-law fluid) in the ductus efferentes of the male reproductive tract.
+It has been seen from Fig. \ref{manuscript_pump7.1.1-7.4.1} that the flow rates increase significantly with an increase in $\epsilon$.
+The fact, the flow rates increase with cilia length, was also reported in \cite{Blake4}.
+Moreover, for higher values of $\epsilon$, rheological fluid index $n$ remarkably affect the fluid transport for adverse pressure gradient (i.e. at pumping zone).
+If we consider $n=4/3$, $\epsilon=0.4$, $\Delta P=0$, $\delta=0.1$ and $\alpha=1$ then the non-dimensional flow rate and dimensional flow rate are calculated as $0.581611$ and $3.2889\times$10$^{-3}$ $ml/h$ respectively which is near to the estimated value $6\times 10^{-3}$ $ml/h$.
+But authors have no idea about the actual length of cilia and hence the value of $\epsilon$, due to non-unavailability of real physiological data of the concerned variables and parameters used in the analysis.
+The length of cilia in ductus efferentes is measured about 5 $\mu m$ in length in the domestic fowl, 7 $\mu m$ ~m in the guinea-fowl and quail, and 8 $\mu m$ in the turkey (Meleagris gallopavo).